Lou Angeli: Career

-Lou was also a volunteer firefighter for O'Fallon Fire Protection District, O'Fallon, MO while he lived in the St. Louis, MO metro area and also did extensive news coverage in the St. Louis, MO area during the "The Great Flood of 1993" when the Missouri River and Mississippi River came together in the area of Orchard Farm, MO.
+Lou was also a volunteer firefighter for O'Fallon Fire Protection District, O'Fallon, MO while he lived in the St. Louis, MO metro area and also did extensive news coverage in the St. Louis, MO area during the "Great Flood of 1993" when the Missouri River and Mississippi River came together in the area of Orchard Farm, MO.
 I had the pleasure of working with him on his coverage.
 (Roy Poteete, St. Charles Fire Protection District, Retired Firefighter/EMT).
 A mutual friendship was made till the end of his life.
-I spoke to him several days before he passed away.
+I spoke to him several days before he died.

 World Trade Center Disaster

 Angeli volunteered "multiple" hours at Ground Zero, working the "Pile", immediately after the 9-11 murders at the World Trade Center.

 It is thought that his time at Ground Zero hastened onset of his death.

 Death

 Angeli was admitted several weeks before his death suffering from a subarachnoid hemorrhage as well as sepsis.
 He lingered in critical condition until finally succumbing.

 Angeli's sickness was reportedly caused by his extensive time spent at Ground Zero.
 His family says that since he had returned from the World Trade Center site that he would have severe coughing episodes accompanied by sudden bleeding of the airway.

 Louis was predeceased by his mother, Mary (Conforti) Angeli.
 He is survived by his father, Frank Angeli; wife, Patricia Olesky; son, Andrew Angeli; and a host of extended family both in Wilmington and Italy.